Post Surgery guide

 Allow your body adequate time to heal by resting sufficiently.
 Engage in gentle exercises as recommended by your medical team, but avoid strenuous activities or lifting heavy objects until cleared by your surgeon.

-Gradually Increase Physical Activities:
+Gradually Increase Physical Activities

 Once you receive approval from your medical team, you can slowly reintroduce more physical activity.
 Start with low-impact exercises and gradually increase the intensity as you become more comfortable.